Detroit Tigers star Miguel Cabrera revealed that he aims to play at least two more seasons before he officially calls it a career.

 Many greats before him managed to finish their careers with World Series wins, and Cabrera is aspiring to do the same over his final years with the Tigers.

 “I'm going to feel more proud if in my last two years here in Detroit we can win a championship,” Cabrera said.
 “I think the city of Detroit, the Tigers' organization, they deserve this.
 They deserve to win a championship.
 Hopefully, we can do that.”

-At the least, Cabrera’s last seasons in Detroit may be filled with milestone after milestone, especially as he is currently 42 hits away from 3,000 and 214 RBI away from 2,000.
-The former potential milestone is much more achievable for the long-time veteran first baseman, and he could notch it over the early portion of the next season.
+At the least, Cabrera's last seasons in Detroit may be filled with milestone after milestone, especially as he is currently 42 hits away from 3,000 and 214 RBI away from 2,000.
+The former potential milestone is much more achievable for the longtime veteran first baseman, and he could notch it over the early portions of the next season.